Government shutdown breaks record, with no end in sight

 A national emergency would allow Trump to divert money from other projects to pay for the wall, which was a central promise of his 2016 campaign.
 That, in turn, could prompt him to sign bills that restore funding to agencies that have been affected by the shutdown.

-(Reporting by David Brunnstrom, David Morgan and David Shepardson in Washington; Additional reporting by Ginger Gibson in Washington; Editing by Matthew Lewis)
+(Reporting by David Brunnstrom, David Morgan and David Shepardson in Washington; Additional reporting by Ginger Gibson in Washington; Editing by Matthew Lewis and Jonathan Oatis)